-It might be tempting to use MSExcel for you analysis.
-I strongly suggest to keep away from it.
+It might be tempting to use MS Excel for you analysis.
+I request to keep away from Excel and similar office tools.
 Moreover, I will not accept plots made in Excel or its analog.
-They are easy to spot, since they are ugly and have no notion of proper axes limits.
+They are easy to spot, since they are ugly and have no notion of proper axes limits and formating.